openvinotoolkit/openvino/docs/articles_en/learn_openvino/openvino_samples/benchmark_tool.rst

 To set which device benchmarking runs on, use the ``-d <device>`` argument.
 This will tell ``benchmark_app`` to run benchmarking on that specific device.
-The benchmark app supports CPU, GPU, and GNA devices.
+The benchmark app supports CPU and GPU devices.
 In order to use GPU, the system must have the appropriate drivers installed.
 If no device is specified, ``benchmark_app`` will default to using ``CPU``.